jjmorg04/CS596-Final-Project/README.md

 Steven Gervacio - Handles readme, UI/UX, scoring system, and on-screen elements like score and ball count.
 Helped with plunger and aesthetic of the game.

 Aaron Maryfield- Handles game physics for the plunger and input controls.
 Built borders for pinball game.
+Helped with bumpers and tap features.

-Gerardo Gutierrez -  Handles the board bumpers, ramps, physics of ball on ramps.
+Gerardo Gutierrez -  Handles the board grooves and audio

 We are in constant communication through discord and all members understand the general design and pipeline.